 Having raised $132 million dollars in funding since then, Medium has undergone countless strategic pivots.
 As a private company that is yet to turn profitable, Medium’s existence has been more complicated than anyone can imagine.

-The best way to make sense of Medium’s existence, whatever little we can, is to go over its history, trace back all major pivots and then arrive at the monetization mechanism Medium has finally settled for, at least as of at the time of writing this piece.
+The best way to make sense of Medium’s existence, whatever little we can, is to go over its history, trace back all major pivots and then arrive at the monetization mechanism it finally settled for.

 Note: Medium’s history is super looong but feels great to make sense of everything in your head.
 We will get to ‘How Medium Makes Money,’ but it will take some time.
 Stay with us as we go down this rabbit hole.